What is Bitcoin Mining?

 Before we begin...

 Before you read further, please understand that most bitcoin users don't mine!
 Bitcoin mining for profit is very competitive and volatility in the Bitcoin price makes it difficult to realize monetary gains without also speculating on the price.
 Mining makes sense if you plan to do it for fun, to learn or to support the security of Bitcoin and do not care if you make a profit.
 If you have access to large amounts of cheap electricity and the ability to manage a large installation and business, you can mine for a profit.

-During mining, your computer runs a cryptographic hashing function (two rounds of SHA256) on what is called a block header.
-For each new hash, the mining software will use a different number as the random element of the block header, this number is called the nonce.
-Depending on the nonce and what else is in the block the hashing function will yield a hash which looks like this:
+During mining, your Bitcoin mining hardware runs a cryptographic hashing function (two rounds of SHA256) on what is called a block header.
+For each new hash that is tried, the mining software will use a different number as the random element of the block header, this number is called the nonce.
+Depending on the nonce and what else is in the block the hashing function will yield a hash which looks something like this:

 Bitcoin Mining Hardware